 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Clinical Studies Coordinator, Research Manager

 A Master of Philosophy (Clinical Science) comprises an independent, supervised research project mutually agreed upon by the student, their supervisors and Head of School.
-Domestic students can choose to undertake the degree by either 100% research or, by mixed research and coursework; international students will normally proceed to the degree by mixed research and coursework.
+Students can choose to undertake the degree by either 100% research or, by mixed research and coursework.

 The award of the degree for students in the 100% research stream is based entirely on the examination of a thesis, however, students in the mixed research and coursework stream complete one third of the degree (15 units) by coursework and the remaining two thirds of the degree by research resulting in the production of a proportionally smaller thesis.
 All coursework can be selected, in consultation with supervisors, from amongst relevant Master by Coursework or Honours level courses offered by the University.
 In addition, students complete a minimum of 60 hours of relevant professional development activities through the University's Career and Research Skills Training (CaRST) program.